mathisme/UdacityAzureMLCapstone/README.md

 Need to Include
--- An overview of the project
--- An overview of the dataset used

 -- An overview of the method used to get the data into your Azure ML Studio workspace.
 -- An overview of your AutoML experiment settings and configuration -- An overview of the types of parameters and their ranges used for the hyperparameter search